mseemann/angular2-mdl-ext/README.md

 These components support AOT and TreeShaking!

 ### How to use the components
 Install the components via npm.
-Please checkout the individual readme for each component from the table above.
+Please check out the individual readme for each component from the table above.

-Starting with version 0.2.0 every component has no css styles imported by default.
+Starting with version 0.2.0 the components each have no css styles imported by default.
 You need to setup your build pipeline to include the scss files from each component you want to use.
 This makes it possible to configure the theming for the components you want to use.